mahtokamal/cybesecurityprojects/Splunk_Security_Analysis/security_analysis_project.md

 ## Project Ideas:
 As a part of SOC Analyst NOW!
 Course, which already included Splunk Cyber Range.
 It is a Splunk instance that actualize the enterprise-level settings that contains live attack data from honeypot infrastructure across the World.

 To access and want to do Security Analysis project, you have to become Black Badge Member to take advantages of Lifetime premium memberships.

-First visit to website cybernoweducation and after loading, click on Log in.
+First visit the website cybernoweducation and after loading, click on Log in.

 ![image](https://github.com/user-attachments/assets/c8ddc850-042b-4192-a38b-3e98da40320d)